Closing Cost Credit vs Price Reduction: Why a Price Drop Is Smarter

 “If a buyer is asking for a closing costs credit, the seller may want to look at the buyer’s finances to determine whether or not they have the liquidity to complete the transaction.”

-4. Risk of a low appraisal
+4. You avoid the risk of a low appraisal

 Let’s say you’ve listed your home at the higher end of its value range.
 Now a buyer comes in and bids over-asking in exchange for a closing cost credit.
 This type of scenario can lead to trouble with the home appraisal.